Before we get into the post, here’s a short break down of the standout differences we’ll be covering:

 Avocado is made with a host of natural and eco-friendly materials, which is precisely what qualifies it as a “green” mattress.
 It’s also one of the areas where Avocado stands apart from Saatva.

-The foam layer of the bed is made with 100% GOLS organic certified natural latex, which comes with the inherent benefits of being antimicrobial (mold, dust mite, and allergen resistant!) and cooler-sleeping than other foams.
+The foam layer of the bed is made with 100% GOLS organic certified latex, which comes with the inherent benefits of being antimicrobial (mold, dust mite, and allergen resistant!) and cooler-sleeping than other foams.
 Latex foam is also a very durable, resilient material that provides ample support, while still allowing your body to find pressure relief where needed.

-The pocketed coil system in the Avocado mattress is made with recycled steel—a nice effort on the company’s part to find a more sustainable way source the non-natural materials in their product.
+The pocketed coil system in the Avocado mattress is made with recycled steel—a nice effort on the company’s part to find a more sustainable way source the non-organic materials in their product.
 Other materials in the Avocado include natural hydrated silica, which acts as a fire barrier, and GOTS certified wool imported from India.
 Lastly, all of their products are manufactured in a GOTS and GOLS certified factory.

 SEE ALSO: Best Organic & Natural Mattresses List